louiscklaw/louiscklaw.github.io/src/works/appium-tryout/index.md

 1. general app / WPA (HKO weather)

-- test with android emulator
+- test with android emulator (e.g. appium-android-12-tryout)

 1. with specific hardware (handy)

 - setup test stand

 But most of the time i keep the host part inside docker, just like the block diagram above.

 ### Repository: